NagarajJB/mssc-brewery-config-repo/README.md

-Config repo for brewery applications
+# Config repo for brewery applications

+# Notes

+* Configuration/Properties files for all the services in directory name by application name